xc/dmbasedoc/readme.md

 Reusability/Campatability
 ----------
 - Try to make api/feature/template layout reuseable.
 Try to avoid writing duplicated code for same feature(eg. fetching content extension value), put api into dmbase first and optimize api to make it nicer.
-- DMBase will be backward campatable, if there are 10 projects for instance, after updating dmbase, old feature will not be broken, and some issues feature can even be improved automatically(eg. better error report).
+- DMBase will be backward campatable.
+If there are 10 projects using dmbase for instance, after dmbase updating, old feature will not be broken, and some issues feature can even be improved automatically(eg. better error report).